 How Investors Profit in the Stock Market

 Investing is one of the surefire ways to make your money grow.
-While there are economic downturns every now and then, and volatile stock prices are constantly affected by these events, the long-term financial trend when it comes to investing is upward.
-That means your money can only grow bigger, so if you are already investing, or are thinking of investing, you are definitely on the right track.
+While there are economic downturns now and then, and volatile stock prices are always affected by these events, the long-term financial trend when it comes to investing is upward.
+That means your money can only grow more significant, so if you are already investing, or are thinking of investing, you are definitely on the right track.

 Steps to Invest in the Stock Market

-If you fully understand now what is the stock market and how it works, the best next thing to do is to start investing on it.
+If you fully understand now what is the stock market and how it works, the best next thing to do is to start investing in it.

-Below are the basic steps to follow how to invest in the Philippine Stock Market.
+Below are the necessary steps to follow how to invest in the Philippine Stock Market.

 1. Open an account

-In order for you to buy and sell company shares/stocks, the first thing to do is to open an account in any PSE-accredited online stock brokers.
+For you to buy and sell company shares/stocks, the first thing to do is to open an account in any PSE-accredited online stock brokers.
 You can see the list of online stock brokers in the Philippines here.
-You can open as many accounts you want but only one account is needed for you to trade.
-The main role of the stockbroker is to provide a platform for clients to buy and sell stocks of the company.
+You can open as many accounts you want, but only one account is needed for you to trade.
+The primary role of the stockbroker is to provide a platform for clients to buy and sell stocks of the company.
 Aside from that, brokers offer different features and benefits for their clients, so carefully choose a broker that suits your needs.